bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 ## Opening the JDK in IntelliJ.

-Now let's naviagte the code base using IntelliJ IDEA, for that just run
+Now let us navigate the code base using IntelliJ IDEA, for that just run

 ```bash
 coretto-11/src❯ bash bin/idea.sh